ArctosDB/arctos/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+** Data**
+If this involves external data, attach the __actual__ data that caused the problem.
+Do not attach a transformation or subset.
+You may ZIP most formats to attach, or request a Box email address for very large files.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]